Religion in the United States: The Association of Religion Data Archives (1900-2050)

+Religious affiliation in the United States by state (Pew Research Center, 2023-2024)

 Public Religion Research Institute data (2020)

 The Public Religion Research Institute (PRRI) has made annual estimates about religious adherence in the United States every year since 2013, and they most recently updated their data in 2020.
 Their data can be broken down to the state level, and data has also been made available of several large metro areas.
 Data is collected from roughly 50,000 telephone interviews conducted every year.

 Their most recent data shows that approximately 70% of Americans are Christians (down from 71% in 2013), with about 46% of the population professing belief in Protestant Christianity, and another 22% adhering to Catholicism.
 About 23% of the population adheres to no religion, and 7% more of the population professes a Non-Christian religion (such as Judaism, Islam, or Hinduism).

 2014 Pew Research Center data

-2010 ARDA data
+2010 ASARB data

-The Association of Religion Data Archives (ARDA) surveyed congregations for their memberships.
+The Association of Statisticians of American Religious Bodies (ASARB) surveyed congregations for their memberships.
 Churches were asked for their membership numbers.
 Adjustments were made for those congregations that did not respond and for religious groups that reported only adult membership.
-ARDA estimates that most of the churches not responding were black Protestant congregations.
-Significant difference in results from other databases include the lower representation of adherents of 1) all kinds (62.7%), 2) Christians (59.9%), 3) Protestants (less than 36%); and the greater number of unaffiliated (37.3%).
+ASARB estimates that most of the churches not responding were black Protestant congregations.
+Significant difference in results from other databases include the lower representation of adherents of (1) all kinds (62.7%), (2) Christians (59.9%), (3) Protestants (less than 36%); and the greater number of unaffiliated (37.3%).